 Men in nursing

 The number of men in nursing in the United States has slowly been on the rise.
-At Regions, nearly 11 percent of our RNs are male, compared with the national average of about 6 percent.
+At Regions, over 13 percent of our RNs are male, compared with the national average of about 8 percent.

-After graduating with a bachelor’s degree in accounting and finance, Charles decided to pursue a nursing degree because he truly likes helping others.
-Charles joined Regions in 2005 as a staff nurse in Behavioral Health.
-In 2007, he was promoted to nurse manager of the newest behavioral health inpatient unit.
-Charles came to Regions because of the learning opportunities (teaching hospital) and the rich diversity in our patients and staff; Charles has stayed at Regions because of the people he works with and the patients he cares for.
+After graduating with a bachelor’s degree in accounting and finance and a MBA, Charles decided to pursue a nursing degree because he truly likes helping others.
+Charles joined Regions in 2005 as a staff nurse in Mental Health.
+In 2007, he was promoted to nurse manager.
+Charles came to Regions because of the many learning opportunities and the rich diversity in our patients and staff; Charles has stayed at Regions because of the people he works with and the patients he cares for.

 After his training in physical therapy, Kelly decided it was not the career for him.
-His wife suggested nursing; Kelly then graduated from nursing school in 2002 and today, he loves being a nurse.
+His wife suggested nursing; Kelly graduated from nursing school in 2002 and today, he loves being a nurse at Regions.

 Make an appointment